sws-computersysteme/azure-ai-travel-agents/docs/README.md

 </details>
 <br>

-4. Provision the Azure resources:
+1. Provision the Azure resources.
+This is an important step that sets up an Azure AI Foundry environment:

 ```bash
 azd provision